 - Remove the drain plug or open the hose bib on the backwash line.
 Backwash lines have a tendency to retain water in them.
 If not drained, they can freeze and break.

 Lost power?
 Don’t forget your pool!

 In the event you lose power, you should also take measures to protect your pool and equipment.
 Remove all drain plugs from every piece of equipment in the system (i.e. pumps, filter, and heater).
-We suggest you cover the pool equipment with tarps and blankets.
+We suggest you kill the power to the equipment so it does not immediately come back on when the power returns, and cover the pool equipment with tarps and blankets.
 This can help protect your equipment and plumbing from freezing.